Finite determining parameters feedback control for distributed nonlinear dissipative systems - a computational study: Introduction

-We note that based on this new control algorithm a new continuous data assimilations algorithm that has applications for weather prediction was developed in \cite{Azouani-Olson-Titi}, (see also \cite{FJT14, FLT14} for abridged continuous data assimilation).
-With the assumption that the observational data measurements are free of noise, the authors in \cite{Azouani-Olson-Titi} provided sufficient conditions on the spatial resolution of the collected coarse mesh data and the relaxation parameter that guarantees that the approximating solution obtained from this algorithm converges to the unknown reference solution over time.
-Then, in \cite{Bessaih-Olson-Titi}, the performance of this linear feedback control algorithm applied to data assimilations where the observational data contains stochastic measurement errors was studied.
-The algorithm is applied to the 2D Navier-Stokes equations.
+It is also worthwhile to note that the authors in \cite{Bessaih-Olson-Titi} studied the performance of this feedback control algorithm applied to data assimilations when the observational data contains stochastic measurement errors.
+The algorithm is applied to the 2D Navier-Stokes equations paradigm.
 The resulting equation in the algorithm is a Navier-Stokes-like equation with stochastic feedback term that attunes the large scales in the approximate solution to those of the reference solution corresponding to the measurements.
-They found resolution conditions on the observational data and the relaxation/nudging parameter in which the expected value of the difference between the approximate solution, recovered by proposed linear feedback control algorithm and the exact solution is bounded by a factor which depends on the Grashof (Reynolds) number multiplied by the variance of the noise, asymptotically in time.
-We also note that the feedback controller proposed in \cite{AzTi13} can be used for stabilization of the zero steady state solutions of a wide class of nonlinear dissipative wave equations, (see. eg. \cite{Kalantarov_Titi2015}).
+The authors in \cite{Bessaih-Olson-Titi} found resolution conditions on the observational data and the relaxation/nudging parameter in which the expected value of the difference between the approximate solution, recovered by proposed linear feedback control algorithm and the exact solution is bounded by a factor which depends on the Grashof (Reynolds) number multiplied by the variance of the noise, asymptotically in time.
+Moreover, an extension of this algorithm for discrete spatiotemporal data, and error analyses has recently been reported in \cite{FMTi}.
+In addition, statistical solutions (i.e., probability invariant measures) are also established in \cite{FMTi} based on discrete data.
+More recently in \cite{M_T}, the authors obtain uniform in time estimates for the error between the numerical approximation given by the Post-Processing Galerkin method of the downscaling algorithm and the reference solution, for the 2D NSE.
+Notably, this uniform in time error estimates provide a strong evidence for the practical reliable numerical implementation of this algorithm.